LimaRAF/plantR/README.md

 ## Citation

-Lima, R.A.F et al. (2020) *plantR*: An R package and workflow for managing species occurrence records.
+Lima, R.A.F et al. (2020) *plantR*: An R package and workflow for managing species records from biological collections.
 In preparation.

 ## Funding